All-Ukrainian National Congress: Conditions for participation in the meeting

 If the number of members of the organization did not exceed 50, it had the right to send one delegate with a decisive vote, more than 50 - respectively two, more than 100 - three, 200 - four, 300 five (but no more).
 With an advisory vote, any "organized Ukrainian" could take part in the Congress, with the permission of the Presidium.

-This system was developed personally by Mikhail Hrushevsky.
+This system was developed personally by Mykhailo Hrushevsky.
 In his "Memories" he wrote: